 I have been intrigued to find out more about the creators behind projects that I have been fortunate enough to see and/ or hear for a long time now so I've decided to do something about it.
-And That's My Story is a series on this blog that shares with you a bit about the creators I've met along the way and their journey towards fulfilling their dreams; it will run for as long as I can find people who are willing to share their story.
-Today, I would like to introduce you to the lovely and funny Kelly McGolpin, producer of Chewing Gum.
+And That's My Story is a series on this blog that shares with you a bit about the creators and talent I've met along the way and their journey towards fulfilling their dreams; it will run for as long as I can find people who are willing to share their story.
+Today, I would like to introduce you to Ben Hopkins.

 * * * *

-WHAT ARE TYPICAL DAYS FOR YOU AS A PRODUCER DURING THE PRE-PRODUCTION, PRODUCTION AND POST-PRODUCTION STAGES OF A PROJECT?
+WHAT ARE TYPCAL DAYS FOR YOU AS A SCREENWRITER AND DIRECTOR DURING PRE-PRODUCTION, PRODUCTION AND POST-PRODUCTION STAGES OF A PROJECT?

 Since my son was born, I work in an office – I used to work at home.
 Now I cycle 15 minutes to my office to start work around 9am.
 At 1pm I cycle home and have lunch with my wife, and then a nap (all writers deserve a nap).
 Then I cycle back for 3pm, work until 6 or 6.30pm and then cycle back home to play with my son and put him to bed.
 As you can see the life of a professional writer is much like many other office job… you just need to put in the hours.
 But there’s one advantage: I am my own boss.